-You’ve researched and selected your Internet provider, but now you have to figure out how to make the most of your Internet service in your home.
-In this day-and-age of wireless, a WiFi connection for your household may be the easiest solution, however you want to make sure the WiFi signal is strong throughout your home, or, at least, where you’ll be using it the most.
-Before you start, you should check to make sure you have a high-speed Internet connection that will support a WiFi network.
-You can easily compare high speed Internet services and prices at Allconnect.
+You’ve researched and selected your internet provider, but now you have to figure out how to make the most of your home Wi-Fi.
+In this day-and-age of wireless, a Wi-Fi connection for your household may be the easiest solution, however, you want to make sure the Wi-Fi signal is strong throughout your home, or at least where you’ll be using it the most.
+Before you start, you should check to make sure you have a high-speed internet connection that will support a Wi-Fi network.

-If the wireless router is producing a strong signal and you’re still having connection and Internet speed issues, you may need to upgrade your wireless components in your laptop and computer.
-A simple solution is to replace your computer’s PC wireless card with an USB wireless adapter that uses an external antenna.
+If the wireless router produces a strong signal and you’re still having connection and internet speed issues, you may need to upgrade your wireless components in your laptop and computer.
+A simple solution is to replace your computer’s PC wireless card with a USB wireless adapter that uses an external antenna.
 These adapters can greatly increase your wireless range and signal strength.

 - Purchase equipment from a single vendor

 - Reduce wireless interference from phones and other devices